Xiaojue Wang

 Interim Chair

-Xiaojue Wang is Associate Professor of Chinese Literature in the Department of Asian Languages and Cultures.
+Xiaojue Wang is Associate Professor of Chinese and Comparative Literature in the Department of Asian Languages and Cultures.
 Her research interests are Chinese literature and culture from late imperial to contemporary periods, cultural Cold War studies in global Asias, Chinese-German intellectual connections, cultural memories, film and media studies, gender and sexuality, and comparative literature.
 She is the author of Modernity with a Cold War Face: Reimagining the Nation in Chinese Literature across the 1949 Divide (Harvard University Asia Center, 2013), which examines the diverse, dynamic cultural practices in mainland China, Taiwan, Hong Kong, and overseas across the 1949 Chinese divide, and re-positions modern Chinese literature in the global context of the Cold War.

 Karen Elizabeth Bishop